AxdeKlerk/Praise-The-Loud/Debugging.md

 **Validation Styling**

-- **Bug:** I wanted to replace Django's default password help text with a custom set of *'p'* tags so that the styling would match the entire he sign up form.
-I tried overring the *'self.fields["password1"].help_text'* using *'password_validators_help_texts()'*, but Django still rendered the original *'ul & li'* help list.
+- **Bug:** I wanted to replace Django's default password help text with a custom set of *p* tags so that the styling would match the entire he sign up form.
+I tried overring the *self.fields["password1"].help_text* using *password_validators_help_texts()*, but Django still rendered the original *ul & li* help list.
 I decided to rollback and avoid customizing the form too deeply, as the logic behind Django's password validation system felt too complex to change confidently and I started to break my code.

-- **Fix:** I rolled back to using Django’s built-in *'UserCreationForm'* and left the default help text rendering untouched.
+- **Fix:** I rolled back to using Django’s built-in *UserCreationForm* and left the default help text rendering untouched.
 Instead of replacing the HTML structure, I used CSS to remove the bullets, collapse the spacing, and visually match the default help list with the rest of the form.
 This gave me full control over the appearance without needing to override the form logic or validators.

 - **Lesson Learned:** Not every problem needs a code-level fix.
 Sometimes it's better to work with Django’s defaults and solve presentation issues using CSS.
 This approach is simpler, more maintainable, and avoids breaking built-in functionality — especially when the underlying logic is complex or abstracted away.